chandan-m-chandu/VERILOG_Projects/Full_adder/FULL-ADDER.md

 This project implements a Full Adder using Verilog, a combinational logic circuit that performs the addition of three bits(two significant bits and an input carry bit).
 It produces two outputs:
 > Sum (Y) : The result of adding the three bits.
 >
-> Carry Cout: The carry bit produced during the addition.
+> Carry (Cout): The carry bit produced during the addition.

 - Takes three input bits: `A`, `B`, and `Cin` (Carry input).